 The species has long, spikey crown-shaped fins, but when the webbing is 2/3 longer than the tail, it should be classified as another variant—comb tail betta.
-The male crown tail bettas usually show extraordinary colors with longer tails and fins than those of the females.
+The male crown tail betta fish usually show extraordinary colors with longer tails and fins than those of the female ones.

 Unlike most betta fish, plakat bettas are known for their round and short tails.
 Their fins are also relatively shorter than the other breeds.

 With dazzling colors, the bettas that got their name from the word “plakad” (meaning fighting fish in Thai) are considered wild bettas.
 You can find them in their natural habitat.